 The HEIMDAL Dashboard administrator can connect remotely from the HEIMDAL Dashboard to any end-user that does not have the HEIMDAL Agent installed by pressing the Invite to remote session button from the Products -> Remote Desktop -> Remote Desktop view:

-After receiving the invitation link, the end-user can click on the invitation link and download the HEIMDAL RD Viewer application that should allow the HEIMDAL Dashboard administrator to connect to the remote session.
-The end-user can invite another person to the remote session by providing the session code available in the HEIMDAL RD Viewer:
+After receiving the invitation link, the end-user can click on the invitation link and download the HEIMDAL RD Client application that should allow the HEIMDAL Dashboard administrator to connect to the remote session.
+HEIMDAL RD Client does not require Administrator permissions to be run and works only with the session code provided by the HEIMDAL Dashboard administrator.
+Once the session has been ended, the HEIMDAL RD Client will not work anymore.

 REMOTE DESKTOP view